 - Rashes, warts, or sores that won't heal

-- Unusual genital itching, burning, pain, bleeding, or discharge
+- Unusual genital itching, burning, pain, tenderness, bleeding, or discharge

-- Color changes or irritation of the skin around the vagina that lasts longer than two weeks
+- Color changes or irritation of the skin around the vagina that lasts longer than a few weeks